Purpose of the Sea Scout Leadership Award

 • Nominations carry more weight if a youth submits the nomination form.

-• Parents are not allowed to submit nominations for their own child.
+• Parents/guardians and spouses are not allowed to submit nominations for their own child or adults.

 • This is a personal award, not a group award.